-At higher floor difficulties, you will find yourself subjected to additional scrutiny from the Jailer in the form of various stacking debuffs, also known as Torments of the Tower that will make your progress more difficult.
+At Layer 3 and above, you will find yourself subjected to additional scrutiny from the Jailer in the form of various stacking debuffs, also known as Torments of the Tower, that will make your progress more difficult.
 You can find more details about these linked below.

 - 08 Aug.
 2020: Guide updated based on the latest feedback.